mbernste/mbernste.github.io/_posts/2022-11-05-reparameterization_vi.md

 $$E[\nabla_\phi \tilde{\text{ELBO}}(\phi)] = \nabla_\phi \text{ELBO}(\phi)$$

 Thus, the process of sampling $\epsilon_1, \dots, \epsilon_L$ from $\mathcal{D}$, computing the approximate ELBO, and then calculating the gradient to this approximation is equivalent to sampling from a distribution of random gradients $V(\phi)$ whose expectation is the gradient of the ELBO.
+Here we also see why when implementing the reparameterization trick, $\mathcal{D}$ must be easy to sample from: we use samples from this distribution to form samples from $V(\phi)$.

 Joint optimization of both variational and model parameters
 -----------------------------------------------------------